openid/OpenYOLO-Spec/common/definitions.md

 - An optional _ID token_, which provides "proof of access" to the identifier of the credential such as an email address or phone number.

-- An optional additional set of non-standard properties.
+- An optional set of non-standard properties.
 This provides the ability for credential providers to innovate within the constraints of the specification, with a view to later standardizing useful properties.
 Services _should not_ rely upon additional properties, as their meaning is unlikely